netless-io/docs/docs/blog/scenes.md

 @interface WhiteRoom : NSObject

 /**
- 插入，或许新建多个页面
+ Insert, maybe create multiple pages

- @param dir scene 页面组名称，相当于目录
+ @param dir scene page group name, equivalent to directory
- @param scenes WhiteScence 实例；在生成 WhiteScence 时，可以同时配置 ppt
+ @param scenes WhiteScence instance; ppt can be configured at the same time when generating WhiteScence
- @param index 选择在页面组，插入的位置。index 即为新 scence 的 index 位置。如果想要放在最末尾，可以传入 NSUIntegerMax。 */
+ @param index Select where to insert the page group. index is the index position of the new scence.
+If you want to put it at the end, you can pass in NSUIntegerMax.
+ */
 - (void)putScenes:(NSString *)dir scenes:(NSArray<WhiteScene *> *)scenes index:(NSUInteger)index;
 @end